curtiskam/RepData_PeerAssessment1/PA1_template.md

 HighValue <- Intervals[which.max(Intervals[, 2]), 2]
 ```

-The Maximum Number of Steps in a 5 minute interval is 206.1698113 and this starts at 835 minutes into the day.
+The Maximum Average Number of Steps in a 5 minute interval is 206.1698113 and this starts at 835 minutes into the day.

 # Imputing missing values

 Find the total missing vales and report.

-Fill in the NA values with the mean for that interval, plot the histogram to see how it changes.
-Post the mean and median.
+Strategy for NAs: Fill in the NA values with the mean for that interval, plot the histogram to see how it changes.

+Post the mean and median after missing values are imputed.

 ```r